eirikrbe/MSE800-PSD/W6/W6Act1/README.md

 The main program calls three different decorated functions: `student_login()`, `submit_assignment()`, and `view_grades()`.
 Each of these functions uses the same decorator, `log_activity()`.

-The main purpose of `log_activity()` is to record and display activity information before the original function runs.
-It shows the name of the function being called, the current time, and the arguments passed into that function.
+The main purpose of `log_activity()` is to record and display activity information before and after the original function runs.
+It shows the name of the function being called, the current time, when the activity starts, and when the activity is completed.

-The decorator uses `*args` and `**kwargs` to capture the function arguments. `*args` is used for positional arguments, while `**kwargs` is used for keyword arguments.
+The decorator uses `*args` and `**kwargs` to capture the arguments passed into the original function. `*args` is used for positional arguments, while `**kwargs` is used for keyword arguments.
 This makes the decorator flexible because it can be applied to different functions, even if they receive different types or numbers of arguments.

 ![W6Act1](image.png)